Anti Bullying Alliance

-Stonewall has launched a new campaign - No Bystanders - with a hard-hitting and powerful 60 second film which shows that, unchecked, the abusive language children learn in the playground stays with them into adulthood.
+Stonewall's campaign No Bystanders shows that, unchecked, the abusive language children learn in the playground stays with them into adulthood.
 It encourages people – including gay people – to check their own language, and pledge not to be a bystander whenever they hear it from others.

 In support of the campaign Stonewall co-founder Sir Ian McKellen, who also lends his voice to the film, said: ‘Abuse ruins people’s lives.
 We all have a responsibility to take a stand and put a stop to it.
 By making sure that bullying is reported and prejudice is challenged, we can help ensure that every person in Britain lives free from fear of persecution and violence.’